House of Reps Member Speaks out after NNPP Expelled Him for Supporting Tinubu, APC

-- Abdulmumin Jibrin has described his expulsion from the New Nigeria Peoples Party (NNPP) as a “rude shock,” citing a lack of fair hearing and due process
+- Abdulmumin Jibrin described his expulsion from the New Nigeria Peoples Party (NNPP) as a “rude shock,” citing a lack of fair hearing and due process

 - In a strongly worded statement, the Kiru/Bebeji representative defended his recent interviews, insisting they aligned with the party’s founding principles

-Abdulmumin Jibrin, the Member representing Kiru/Bebeji Federal Constituency in Kano State, has formally responded to his expulsion from the New Nigeria Peoples Party (NNPP), describing the move as both “a surprise and a rude shock.”
+Abdulmumin Jibrin, the member representing Kiru/Bebeji federal constituency in Kano state, has formally responded to his expulsion from the New Nigeria Peoples Party (NNPP), describing the move as both “a surprise and a rude shock.”

 In an official statement released following the announcement of his removal from the party, Jibrin expressed deep disappointment over the decision, which he said came without warning or an opportunity to defend himself.